 The Board is responsible for the appointment of executive officers.
-While the Corporation does not have targets regarding the number or percentage of members of Designated Groups in executive officer appointments, in making any future executive officer appointment, the Board will consider the level of representation of members of Designated Groups in executive officer positions and the positive contributions that increased diversity will bring Oryx Petroleum.
+While the Corporation has not adopted a written policy and does not have targets regarding the number or percentage of members of Designated Groups in executive officer appointments, in making any future executive officer appointment, the Board will consider the level of representation of members of Designated Groups in executive officer positions and the positive contributions that increased diversity will bring Forza Petroleum.
 Relevant considerations will include:

-- diversity that will help the Corporation better understand the needs of its stakeholders; - diversity that will make the Corporation an employer of choice and help it to recruit, retain, and engage highperforming employees; and - evidence that business performance can improve with greater diversity.
+- diversity that will help the Corporation better understand the needs of its stakeholders; - diversity that will make the Corporation an employer of choice and help it to recruit, retain, and engage highperforming employees; and - · evidence that business performance can improve with greater diversity.